 If you want to camp but also want the comforts of home, renting a campervan is a great option!
 My favorite campervan company is Travellers Autobarn!
 Their vans have a stove, microwave, fridge and sink, and can sleep 3 people inside of it.
 Also, they have unlimited miles which is something that most campervan companies don’t offer!
 You can pick up the van at their location in Los Angeles, San Francisco, or Las Vegas.

-Lodging Outside of Big Sur
+Hotels Outside of Big Sur

-If you want to stay in a hotel but are planning more of a last-minute trip or if you are on a budget – there are some great hotel or Airbnb options in nearby Carmel or Monterey.
+If you want to stay in a hotel but are planning more of a last-minute trip or if you are on a budget – there are some great hotel or Airbnb options in nearby Carmel-by-the-Sea or Monterey.
 I’ve stayed at Hotel Pacific in Monterey and it was clean, modern, and conveniently located.

 First time using Airbnb?
 Click here to get $40 off your booking.